-[Highway 14 in Gould, CO.
-Photo: Brendan Bombaci] Gould is an unincorporated community located about 20 miles southeast of Walden on Highway 14.
-The small North Park village is surrounded by nature and home to Colorado’s largest state park.
+Gould is an unincorporated community located about 20 miles southeast of Walden on Highway 14.
+The small North Park village is surrounded by nature and is home to Colorado’s largest state park.

-State Forest State Park – This state park features year round recreation, although it’s most popular for summer camping, hiking, fishing, biking and even off-highway-driving.
+State Forest State Park – This state park features year-round recreation, although it’s most popular for summer camping, hiking, fishing, and biking, and even has a few OHV trails.
 You can learn about the park via the Moose Visitor Center.

 - Arapaho National Wildlife Refuge (5mi)